atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Building location (GPS coordinates): -75.19568, 39.95229

-- Braille/tactile signage: There is *not* Braille/tactile signage in this building.
+- Braille/tactile signage: There is *not* Braille/tactile signage signage in this building.

+- Inaccessible spaces: There is *not* Inaccessible spaces signage in this building.

 ### Building Features